 Shunta Shimizu - Chiropractor and Scar Tissue Specialist

 Shunta Shimizu has served as the Galaxy's Chiropractor and Scar Tissue Specialist since the 2010 season.
 He was invited to be an intern with the Galaxy in the beginning of 2005 season after treating Cobi Jones and Peter Vagenas.

 Shimizu specializes with the active release technique, which breaks down scar tissue build up as a result of wear and tear of the body, injury, and post-surgery.
 His role in Galaxy is to keep athletes on the field and speed up the recovery process after an injury.

 A former college soccer player, Shimizu graduated from Loyola Marymount University in 2001 where he majored in Psychology.
-He then graduated from Southern California University of Health Sciences in 2004 and became licensed Doctor of Chiropractic in 2005.
+He then graduated from Southern California University of Health Sciences in 2004 and became a licensed Doctor of Chiropractic in 2005.
 That same year he went on to become fully certified in Active Release Technique.

-A native of Ciudad Juarez, Chihuahua, Mexico, Vargas is the only member of the team staff to have been a part of all three of the club’s MLS Cup titles, as well as the 2001 and 2005 U.S. Open Cup titles and the 2000 CONCACAF Champions Cup.
+A native of Ciudad Juarez, Chihuahua, Mexico, Vargas is the only member of the team staff to have been a part of all five of the club’s MLS Cup titles, as well as the 2001 and 2005 U.S. Open Cup titles and the 2000 CONCACAF Champions Cup.